openshift/enhancements/enhancements/api-review/custom-tags-aws.md

   Operator must consider `.status.platformStatus.aws` to support upgrade scenarios.

 #### Create tags scenarios
-`resourceTags` that are specified in  `.spec.platformSpec.aws` of the Infrastructure resource will merge with user-defined tags in an individual component.
+`resourceTags` that are specified in  `.spec.platformSpec.aws` of the Infrastructure resource will merge with user-defined tags in a kube resource.

 In the case where a user-defined tag is specified in the Infrastructure resource and
 1) There is already a tag with the same key present for AWS resource, the value from the AWS resource will be replaced.